clock menu more-arrow

 “We came out with good energy.
 We are playing at home, so we definitely want to put it to them,” Opare told B&RU in the locker room after the game.
 “This group has the ability to play well against any team in this league.
 This game, we were fearless.
 We went out and played, and the goal helped us.
 It helped us in terms of confidence, and being positive.”

-Few chances were traded for most of the rest of the half, which is an improvement defensively considering that United had conceded 15 goals in their past four games.
-But just when it seemed like United would get to the break feeling good about themselves, Lloyd Sam got sent off for scything down Chris Mavinga from behind moments before halftime.
+Few chances were traded for most of the rest of the half, a far cry from United had managed recently, considering they had conceded 15 goals in their past four games.
+But just when it seemed like United would get to the break feeling good about themselves, Sam got sent off, after scissoring down Chris Mavinga from behind.

 That set United up for a final 45 minutes in which they were pinned back.
 They didn’t take a shot in the second half, but also kept Toronto without a shot on target on eight attempts.